sana-ca/Pharmaceutical_Sales_Company_Analysis/README.md

 # Pharmaceutical Sales Company Analysis

-This data analysis project provides a comprehensive examination of raw sales data from `Datamatrix-ml Pharmaceuticals`, a leading global pharmaceutical manufacturer.
+This data analysis project provides a comprehensive examination of raw sales data from `ICON plc Pharmaceuticals`, a leading global pharmaceutical manufacturer.
 The goal is to extract meaningful insights and present them through a series of interactive Power BI dashboards.
 The analysis covers overall company performance, distributor and customer metrics, and sales team effectiveness.

 ## Table of Contents